Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 How I preshrink fabrics

 First, I trim any loose threads off the fabric.
-They’re going to fray in the laundry.
-Sometimes, those loose thread can wrap the fabric into a tight, wrinkled ball by the time the drying is completed.
+They’ll fray in the laundry.
+Sometimes, those loose threads can wrap the fabric into a tight, wrinkled ball by the time the drying is completed.

-If it’s a small and expensive piece of fabric, I may fray-check the cut edges to prevent further unravelling and fraying.
+If it’s a small and expensive piece of fabric, I may fray-check the cut edges to prevent further unraveling and fraying.

 Before prewashing, I refold the fabric so it is not folded along the same line as it was on the bolt.

-If you don’t do that, the original fold line will promptly wear and fade, even in the first washing.
+If you don’t do that, the original fold line might promptly wear and fade, even in the first washing.
 You’ll have to cut around that part of the fabric.

 I always wash the fabric by itself, or in the laundry with dark items that will not bleed.

 (“Bleeding” colors mean colors that aren’t permanently dyed.
-Some of the color will wash out during the first washing, and sometimes during successive laundering. )
+In that case, some of the color may wash out during the first washing, and sometimes during successive laundering. )

 First, there’s the effect of water on the fabric.